Nowaaru/nix-diary/README.md

   - Supposedly "fixed" in Wine 9.0-rc2, but Vinegar uses a patched Wine 9.0-rc1.
 Could just up and yoink the patches from the source but laziness is a vice.

+- [ ] Install Rojo.
+  - Need this for Roblox development.
+Probably.

 - [ ] Personalize Waybar (or just use Eww)
   - Unsure which one is nicer regarding workflow and looks; the former